 Prior to this offering, there has been no established public market for our common stock.
 We currently estimate that the initial public offering price of our common stock will be between \$ and \$ per share.
-We have been approved to list our common stock on NASDAQ under the symbol "FINW."
+We intend to apply to list our common stock on NASDAQ under the symbol " ."